pytorch/pytorch/docs/source/jit_language_reference_v2.rst

     [ CPUFloatType{4} ]

-For loops on lists: For loops over a ``nn.ModuleList`` will unroll the body of the loop at compile time, with each member of the module list.
+**Example 2**

-**Example**
+For loops on lists: for loops over a ``nn.ModuleList`` will unroll the body of the loop at compile time, with each member of the module list.

 ::